IllinoisGraphBenchmark/IGB-Datasets/README.md

 https://forms.gle/fXsipCvBKhmrdg2m6
 ```

+## Installation Guide

+Set up a pytorch docker and install dgl.
+Then foloow these steps in order to install the `igb` package.

+Clone the repo: `git clone https://github.com/IllinoisGraphBenchmark/IGB-Datasets.git`

+Go to the folder root: `cd IGB-Datasets`

+Install the package: `pip install .`

+Now in order to get the dataloader you can: `from igb import dataloader`

 ## Abstract

 In this work, we introduce the **Illinois Graph Benchmark (IGB)**, a collection of enormous graph datasets for node classification tasks.
 IGB incorporates the most extensive real-world homogeneous graph with 260 million nodes and more than three billion edges, including 220 million labeled nodes for node classification tasks.